raufgraphicss/n8n-workflows/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg?style=for-the-badge)
 ![Workflows](https://img.shields.io/badge/Workflows-2000+-green?style=for-the-badge)
 ![GitHub Stars](https://img.shields.io/github/stars/YOUR_USERNAME/YOUR_REPO_NAME?style=for-the-badge)
+7

-Welcome to the **largest open-source repository of n8n workflows** on GitHub!
+Welcome to the **largest open-soure repository of n8n workflows** on GitHub!
 This collection features over **2,000+ production-ready workflows** designed to automate everything from simple daily tasks to complex enterprise-level business processes.

 Whether you are an automation engineer, a business owner, or a hobbyist, this library provides a plug-and-play foundation for your n8n instance.